 College Fee Bursaries

 College fee bursaries are principally awarded on the basis of hardship.
 In deciding between candidates with equal needs, the College will give regard to academic merit and whether bursaries have been awarded previously.
-All current Wolfson students who in 2017-18 will be entering their second year or beyond of their current course, and self-funding their studies can apply.
-Applications will open in Trinity Term and details will be circulated to students at this time.
+All current Wolfson students who in 2017-18 will be entering their second year or beyond of their current course, and self-funding their fees can apply.
+Applications for 2017 have now closed.

 College Hardship Fund

 The College Hardship Fund is a discretionary fund intended to provide short-term financial support for students experiencing unforeseeable financial difficulties.
 To be awarded a loan or grant students must be enrolled and be in good academic standing.
 Doctoral students who have submitted their thesis are not eligible for a hardship grant, although applications for a loan may be considered.
 All applications are considered on a case by case basis.
 Exceptionally, a further award may be made, but the fund is not able to provide long-term recurrent support for students.
 Applications for hardship funds are considered by the Senior Tutor and Bursar.
 There is an appeals panel headed by the Vicegerent and including two other fellows.
 Further information about the procedure is available on the application form.

 To apply, please complete a College Hardship Application Form and return it to the Academic Office.
 There are also University Hardship Funds to which you may be eligible to apply, with information available on the University website at: http://www.ox.ac.uk/students/fees-funding/assistance/hardship.
 Please contact the Senior Tutor for more information.